How Sweden is governed

 Sweden is a parliamentary democracy, which means that all public power proceeds from the people.
 At the national level, the people are represented by the Riksdag (Swedish parliament) which has legislative power.
 The Government implements the Riksdag's decisions and draws up proposals for new laws or law amendments.

-General elections which are held every four years are an important expression of the fact that we in Sweden live in a democracy.
-As one of the approximately 7 million people in the country entitled to vote, you are given an opportunity to influence which parties are to represent you in the Riksdag, county council and municipal council.
+General elections are an important expression of the fact that we in Sweden live in a democracy.
 However, there are many ways of influencing Swedish politics, for example by taking part in referendums, joining a political party or sending in your comments on reports presented by the Government.

 Basic provisions defining how Sweden shall be governed are enshrined in the Constitution.
 In these fundamental laws the relationship between decision-making and executive power is set out and also the freedoms and rights enjoyed by citizens.
 Among other things, the Instrument of Government guarantees citizens the right to freely procure information, hold demonstrations, form political parties and practise their religion.